 Using Sites, Google Earth, Wave, and more, you can turn your classroom into a place where you can share, collaborate, and publish on the world wide web.
 Read on to find out how you can put Google to work for your class.
 General.
 Top 50 Mobile Learning Resources.
 The Super Book of Web Tools for Educators.

 These web sites, well most of them, solve at least one problem really well and they all have simple web addresses (URLs) that you can memorize thus saving you a trip to Google.
 And if you find this list useful, also check out the expanded version – The Most Useful Websites – which now offers a collection of 150+ undiscovered and incredibly useful websites to enhance your productivity.
-How to use Jing in your classroom I’ve only really mentioned Jing with one or two sentences in previous posts, but I wanted to take the time to elaborate a little more and talk about the different types of things you can actually do with this product.
+How to use Jing in your classroom.
+I’ve only really mentioned Jing with one or two sentences in previous posts, but I wanted to take the time to elaborate a little more and talk about the different types of things you can actually do with this product.

 So what is Jing?
 Jing is free image and video capturing software that you can share instantly over the web, IM, email, or even just save to your desktop.
 You simply download Jing to your desktop and it will sit at the top of your desktop.
+Must See: A New Web 2.0 App Store Just For Educators.
+Quick List Of iPad Resources For The Classroom.
 One question that comes into my inbox or on Twitter a lot lately is one dealing with iPads.

 Many schools and classrooms all over are investing in these devices and educators want to know how to use them effectively, apps to consider and more.
 In keeping with the "My Favorite Resources" theme (last week I listed my favorite resources for talking about Twitter) here are my go-to resources when people ask me about iPads in the Classroom.
 ISTE iPad In Education Webinar Resources-A while back ISTE ran a great webinar with some fabulous educators on using iPads in the classroom.
 This site has loads of information, a collection of articles, lists of apps and information on Apple's Volume Purchasing Program.